boyter/boyter.org/content/posts/an-informal-survey-of-10-million-github-bitbucket-gitlab-projects.md

 ### Which language developers have the biggest potty mouth?

-This is less than an exact science.
-Picking up cursing/swearing or offensive terms using filenames is never going to be effective.
+Working this out is not an exact science.
+It falls into the NLP class of problems really.
+Picking up cursing/swearing or offensive terms using filenames from a defined list is never going to be effective.
 If you do a simple string contains test you pick up all sorts or normal files such as `assemble.sh` and such.
 So to produce the following I pulled a list of curse words, then checked if any files in each project start with one of those values followed by a period.
 This would mean a file named `gangbang.java` would be picked up while `assemble.sh` would not.
+However this is going to miss all sorts of cases such as `pu55syg4rgle.java` and other such crude names.

-The list I used contained some leet speak such as `b00bs` and `b1tch` to try and catch out the most interesting cases.
+The list I used contained some leet speak such as `b00bs` and `b1tch` to try and catch some of the most interesting cases.
 The full list is [here](/static/an-informal-survey/curse.txt).

-While not accurate at all as it misses all manner of things it is incredibly fun to see what this produces.
+While not accurate at all as mentioned it is incredibly fun to see what this produces.
 So lets start with a list of which languages have the most curse words.

 | language | filename curse count |
 | -------- | ----------- |